 Joseph Tempesta, Jr. (Mayor, West Caldwell)

-As First Vice President of the New Jersey League of Municipalities, Mayor Tempesta will help guide the association of New Jersey’s 565 municipal governments.
+As President of the New Jersey League of Municipalities, Mayor Tempesta will help guide the association of New Jersey’s 565 municipal governments.
 He will represent the interests and needs of New Jersey’s local elected officials to county, state, and federal governments.

 Mayor “Joe” Tempesta was recently elected to his 5th term to lead the government of the Township of West Caldwell.
 Prior to serving as Mayor, he also served 3 terms as a Councilman in West Caldwell.

 Mayor Tempesta began his public service in 1982 serving as a volunteer member and later as a Chairman of the West Caldwell Environmental Commission.
 He also served as a volunteer member of the West Caldwell Planning Board and for the last 25 years, has volunteered for various community athletic and recreation activities, civic organizations, and charitable events.
 He is a member of the State League of Municipalities Legislative Committee and has served on the League Executive Board since 2003.

 Mayor Tempesta also serves or has served on numerous Boards and Community Affiliations including West Essex UNICO, and the Essex County Open Space Advisory Board.
 He is currently a Commissioner in the Morris Joint Insurance Fund (Morris JIF) and recently served as Commissioner of the North Jersey District Water Supply Commission (NJDWSC).

 He graduated from Immaculate Conception High School, Montclair, NJ in 1977 and graduated with a B.A.
 Degree in Economics from Montclair State University in Upper Montclair, NJ in 1981.
 He is currently the Township Business Administrator for the Township of East Hanover.